Hexham: Notable buildings

+Dare Wilson Barracks, the home of X Company, 5th Battalion, The Royal Regiment of Fusiliers, was completed in 1891.

 Governance

 Hexham is in the parliamentary constituency of Hexham.
-Guy Opperman has been the member of parliament for Hexham since May 2010.
+Joe Morris has been the Labour member of parliament for Hexham since July 2024.
 The town comes under Northumberland County Council and contains three wards: Hexham Central with Acomb, Hexham East and Hexham West.

 Local media

 The Hexham Courant is the local newspaper, serving Hexham and Tynedale since 1864.
 It was first launched by J. Catherall & Co., and at that time espoused the Liberal cause.
 It later absorbed the Conservative-supporting Hexham Herald.
 In 1977, CN Group acquired the newspaper.